vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 Chapter 1 (Introduction) discusses the purpose and target audience of the document.
 Also the structure of the document can be described in the Introduction.

-Chapter 2 (Current State) explains the current state of the project work: What can your prototype of the flight simulator be used for?
+Chapter 2 (Current State) explains the current state of the project work: What can your prototype of the flight be used for?

-Chapter 3 (Vision) describes the general idea of the new, extended flight simulator game.
+Chapter 3 (Vision) describes the general idea of the new, extended flight game.
 How does the user play the game and what happens in the game?
 The vision can again be presented as an image with a supporting text description.

 Chapter 4 (Functional Requirements) describes what the user can do with the extended game.
 Write more user stories the same way